ntmitchell/ntmitchell.github.io/_posts/2017-01-03-indeed-jobs-postings.md

 tags: Web scraping, Indeed.com, Data science jobs
 ---

-For this project, we wanted to find a way to predict the salaries for data science jobs in the Boston area.
+For this project, I wanted to find a way to predict the salaries for data science jobs in the Boston area.

-We analyzed search results from Indeed.com, an online jobs board, and highlighted key phrases in each job posting.
-We also determined if each job's salary is above a threshold value.
-We used logistic regression to model this data.
+I analyzed search results from Indeed.com, an online jobs board, and highlighted key phrases in each job posting.
+I also determined if each job's salary is above a threshold value.
+I used logistic regression to model this data.
 Machine learning and python experience were the strongest predictors of salary.
 Machine learning, python and scientist were the strongest predictors of salary.
-The model had poor precision --- approximately 63% precision and recall, where random guesses could have achieved 57% --- which may have been caused by variability in the source salary data.
+The model had low precision --- approximately 63% precision and recall, where random guesses could have achieved 57% --- which may have been caused by variability in the source salary data.

 [Part I](#Part-I) outlines the code used.
 [Part II](#Part-II) contains the writeup.